ironsheep/P2-vscode-extensions/TASKS.md

 ## P2 Code Development with FlexProp on Windows

-To complete your setup so you can use FlexProp on your mac under VScode you'll need to install FlexProp and then:
+To complete your setup so you can use FlexProp on your Windows machine under VScode you'll need to install FlexProp and then:

 One time: